patrickcortez/AurSh/Readme.md

 - A built in Network Helper tool for connecting,disconnecting and recieving/sending data through the command-line.
 - A music player that can be invoked in the command line `aursh-music` accessible at `http://127.0.0.1:7007`.
-- A Dedicated ISE called AurSh-ISE, which is installed seperately from AurSh.
-It is a Integrated Scripting Environment for AurSh, for creating,modifying and debugging scripts.
+- A Debugger for debugging .aur scripts.

 ---